spack/spack/lib/spack/docs/workflows.rst

 ^^^^^^^^^^^^^^^^^^^^^

-You are now ready to release your software as a tarball with a numbered version, and a Spack package that can build it.
+You are now ready to release your software as a tarball with a numbered version and a Spack package that can build it.
 If you're hosted on GitHub, this process will be a bit easier.

 #.
-Put tag(s) on the version(s) in your GitHub repo you want to be
+Put tag(s) on the version(s) in your GitHub repo that are intended as
    release versions.
 For example, a tag ``v0.1.0`` for version 0.1.0.

 #.
 Set the ``url`` in your ``package.py`` to download a tarball for
    the appropriate version.
-GitHub will give you a tarball for any commit in the repo, if you tickle it the right way.
+GitHub will give you a tarball for any commit in the repo if you tickle it the right way.
 For example:

    .. code-block:: python

       url = 'https://github.com/citibeth/mylib/tarball/v0.1.2'

 #.
-Use Spack to determine your version's hash, and cut'n'paste it into
+Use Spack to determine your version's hash, and cut and paste it into
    your ``package.py``:

    .. code-block:: console